 The DCI Faculty Director, Professor Graham Bullock, is responsible for the development, implementation, and assessment of the initiative’s programs and components.
 As a political science and environmental studies faculty member, Dr. Bullock both teaches courses and conducts research on American politics, polarization, partisanship, citizenship, and public policy.
 He also has experience managing programs for a non-profit organization, co-founding a social venture startup, and directing the Davidson in China Program.
 Combined with experience integrating deliberation into his classes, this background prepares him well for this role.

-The DCI Working Group and DCI Advisory Group, which collectively include over 30 faculty and students, have also been enormously helpful in providing advice and suggestions regarding the goals and direction of the initiative.
-Members of these groups come from a wide range of departments and programs, including Physics, Economics, Philosophy, Biology, Religion, Chemistry, Political Science, Anthropology, Theater, Communication Studies, Environmental Studies, Educational Studies, Gender and Sexuality Studies, Health and Human Values, the Writing Program, and the Center for Teaching and Learning.
-You can read more about their work here.
+During the 2019-2020 academic year, the DCI Working Group and DCI Advisory Group, which collectively include over 30 faculty and students, were enormously helpful in providing advice and suggestions regarding the goals and direction of the initiative.
+Members of these groups came from a wide range of departments and programs, including Physics, Economics, Philosophy, Biology, Religion, Chemistry, Political Science, Anthropology, Theater, Communication Studies, Environmental Studies, Educational Studies, Gender and Sexuality Studies, Health and Human Values, the Writing Program, and the Center for Teaching and Learning.

-The Deliberative Citizenship Advisory Council will consist of ten interested students, faculty, staff, and community members who will meet twice per year to provide feedback and input to the initiative.
-If you are interested in serving on this Council, please email firstname.lastname@example.org.
+The DCI Advisory Council was formed in 2021 and consists of interested students, faculty, staff, and community members who will meet twice per year to provide feedback and input to the initiative.
+You can learn more about the Council here.

 To learn more about what sparked the creation of the DCI, click here.